Anderson, Indiana: History

 Prior to the organization of Madison County, William Conner entered the land upon which Anderson is located.
 Conner later sold the ground to John and Sarah Berry, who donated 32 acre of their land to Madison County on the condition that the county seat be moved from Pendleton to Anderson.
 John Berry laid out the first plat of Anderson on November 7, 1827.
 In 1828 the seat of justice was moved from Pendleton to Anderson.

 The city is named for Chief William "Adam" Anderson, whose mother was Lenape and whose father was of Swedish descent.
-Chief Anderson's name in Lenape was Kikthawenund meaning "creaking boughs".
-The Delaware village was known as Anderson's Town, though the Moravian Missionaries called it "The Heathen Town Four Miles Away."
-Anderson was also known as Andersonton before being formally organized as Anderson.
+Chief Anderson's name in Lenape was Kikthawenund, meaning "creaking boughs".
+The Lenape village was known as "Anderson's Town", though the Moravian missionaries called it "The Heathen Town Four Miles Away".
+Anderson was also known as "Andersonton" before being formally organized as Anderson.

 Introduction of internal improvements by the Mammoth Internal Improvement Act caused a growth in the population in 1837.
-In December, 1838, Anderson was incorporated as a town with 350 inhabitants.
+In December 1838, Anderson was incorporated as a town with 350 inhabitants.
 The Central Canal, a branch of the Wabash and Erie Canal, was planned to come through Anderson.
-Work continued on the canal during 1838 and the beginning of 1839, but work on the canal was soon suspended by the state following the Panic of 1837.
-The town again became a sleepy village until 1849 when it was incorporated a second time as a town.
-Many new commercial ventures located around the Courthouse Square.
+Work continued on the canal during 1838 and the beginning of 1839, but the work was soon suspended by the state following effects of the Panic of 1837.
+The town again became a sleepy village until 1849, when it was incorporated a second time as a town.
+Many new commercial ventures located around the courthouse square.

-This incorporation was short-lived and Anderson once again went back to village status in 1852.
+This incorporation was short-lived, and Anderson once again went back to village status in 1852.
 However, with the completion of the Indianapolis Bellefontaine Railroad, as well as their station in 1852, Anderson burst to life.
 The third incorporation of Anderson as a town occurred on June 9, 1853.
 The population continued to increase.
 On August 28, 1865, with a population of nearly 1,300 people, Anderson was incorporated as a city.

 Between 1853 and the late 19th century, twenty industries of various sizes located there.
 On March 31, 1887, natural gas was discovered in Anderson.
-As the Indiana Gas Boom began, this discovery led new businesses that could use natural gas, such as glass-making, to move to the city.
-Anderson grew to such proportions that a Cincinnati newspaper editor labeled the city "The Pittsburgh on White River."
-Other appellations were "Queen City of the Gas Belt" and (because of the vulcanizing and the rubber tire manufacturing business) "Puncture Proof City."
+As the Indiana gas boom began, this discovery led new businesses that could use natural gas, such as glass-making, to move to the city.
+Anderson grew to such proportions that a Cincinnati newspaper editor labeled the city "The Pittsburgh on White River".
+Other appellations were "Queen City of the Gas Belt" and (because of the vulcanizing and rubber tire manufacturing business) "Puncture Proof City".

 In 1897 the Interurban Railroad was born in Anderson.
 Charles Henry, a large stock holder, coined the term "Interurban" in 1893.
 It continued to operate until 1941.
+The Commercial Club (formed on November 18, 1905) was the forerunner of the present chamber of commerce.